Multitasking Test: How to Test Multitasking skills

 3. Evaluative Assessment

-An evaluative assessment involves each candidate having to focus on completing a number of tasks simultaneously.
-This may involve tasks overlapping with specific time intervals and task switching.
+An evaluative assessment involves each candidate having to focus on completing several tasks simultaneously.
+This may include tasks overlapping with specific time intervals and task switching.
 By comparing how long it takes for people to get everything done, you can measure the cost in time for switching tasks.
 You can then also assess how different aspects of the tasks, such as complexity or familiarity, affect any extra time cost of switching.

 This should provide a sound evaluation of the candidate’s ability to juggle tasks under pressure.
 A well-designed online pre-hire assessment tool automatically enables multi-tasking questions that create artificial pressure through time penalties or inaccuracies.

 Personalised job simulations and automated work samples have the added benefit of providing a realistic job preview for candidates as part of the assessment.
-This will be more effective than just giving candidates a generic multitasking test as it will also give them an insight as to what the role will involve.
-This offers them the opportunity to decide if the role is really suited to them as an individual.
+This will be more effective than just giving candidates a generic multitasking test, as it will also give them an insight as to what the role will involve.
+This offers them the opportunity to decide if the role is really suited to them as individuals.

 5. Involve a memory component

 Research suggests that people who are good at multitasking tend to have a better prospective memory.
 Prospective memory involves remembering to perform a particular task at some point in the future.
 In a work context, this may be things like replying to an email or remembering to conduct health and safety procedures.
-Of course, prospective memory can also be a highly valuable skill for employees to possess, therefore testing someone’s multitasking capability can bring a correlative benefit.
+Of course, prospective memory can also be a precious skill for employees to possess; therefore, testing someone’s multitasking capability can bring a correlative benefit.

 6. Keep it simple

 Multitasking tests shouldn’t require any pre-requisite training or domain knowledge.
-In fact, it’s important to check that your test doesn’t benefit candidates with previous domain expertise.
+It’s important to check that your test doesn’t benefit candidates with previous domain expertise.
 Your test provider should be able to help you with validating that either before or shortly after a test has been activated.

 7. Score it Objectively

-Where possible tests should be objectively scored.
+Where possible, tests should be objectively scored.
 Meaning that it shouldn’t involve personal opinions or thoughts.
 Scoring consistency is easier to achieve via online assessments rather than in-person assessments with a manual scoring element.
-The best selection methods combine the objectivity of an online assessment with an in-person subjective assessment, however, it’s important that these tests are measuring the same things in a relatively similar way.
+The best selection methods combine the objectivity of an online assessment with an in-person subjective assessment.
+However, these tests must measure the same things relatively similarly.

 8. Weighted Scoring